jukes03/NU-Racing-Lead-MCHA-2025/NU Racing Lead MCHA 2025/PCBs/OTA Programming.md

 #### Using OTA
 - Over-The-Air is a wireless programming method that Arduino created.
 Though it was only created for Arduino boards
 - The following link shows how to implement OTA on teensy 3.x and 4.x. https://www.fpaynter.com/2021/10/over-the-air-ota-firmware-updates-for-teensy-3-x-4-x/
 - the above post uses vs2019 or Visual Micro as IDEs which have post-build command.
-Thing link shows that Arduino IDE also uses it but will have to investigate and try to convert above post to use Arduino IDE instead of vs2019/VM. https://forum.arduino.cc/t/build-process-add-custom-action-during-execution-e-g-fill-build-date/562986
+This link shows that Arduino IDE also uses it but will have to investigate and try to convert above post to use Arduino IDE instead of vs2019/VM. https://forum.arduino.cc/t/build-process-add-custom-action-during-execution-e-g-fill-build-date/562986
 - another link to people talking about OTA. https://forum.pjrc.com/index.php?threads/ota-sketch-updates-for-teensy.55469/

+#### Using Bluetooth
+- range on small power bluetooth chips: ~30 m
+	- HC05 bluetooth chip:
+		- Rx pin = 3.3v
+		- Tx pin = 3.3v but dont have to worry since it transmits
+		- pin 34 of command chip must be connected to 3.3v in order for it to stay in command mode
+			- slow blink = command mode
+			- fast blink = waiting for something to connect to it
+		- coolterm is a serial monitor app that has good information about what is going on
+		- speed = 38400
+- range on high power bluetooth chips: ~80m
+- CP2102 USB-to-Serial converter will have to be used

 # Note on Raspberry Pi Code Upload Using Wifi